-Baseline Characteristics for Patients in Part A
+Baseline Characteristics for Patients in Phase 1 Part A

-Eight patients were recruited into Part A. The median age was 29 years.
+Eight patients were recruited into the Phase 1 Part A. The median age was 29 years.
 The median baseline severity of depression by MADRS was 33.
 Four patients received 12 mg and four patients received 18 mg of GH001.

-Interim Results for Part A
+Results for Phase 1 Part A: Safety

 All patients completed all planned visits.
 No SAEs were reported.
+3 of 4 patients (75%) in the 12 mg group and 3 of 4 patients (75%) in the 18 mg group experienced at least one ADR.
 All ADRs were mild and resolved spontaneously.
 The ADRs reported were: headache (3 patients), feeling abnormal, flashback (each in 2 patients), dizziness and muscle spasms (each in 1 patient).
-Based on the available data from Part A, the SSG concluded that no safety signals were observed in terms of any unexpected or severe adverse effects and no clinically significant changes were observed in any of the safety laboratory analyses, vital signs, psychiatric safety assessments or measures of cognitive function.
+Based on the available data from Part A, the SSG concluded that in Part A no unexpected or severe adverse effects and no clinically significant changes were observed in any of the safety laboratory analyses, psychiatric safety assessments or measures of cognitive function.
+With the exception of a temporary, non-clinically relevant increase in heart rate and blood pressure shortly after administration of GH001, no noteworthy changes in vital parameters occurred.
+Further, the SSG concluded that, based on a review of the Columbia-Suicide Severity Rating Scale, or C-SSRS, and the MADRS subscore item "suicidal thoughts", no safety signal relating to suicidal ideation or suicidal behavior was observed.